 We do not associate letter grades with individual exams or assignments; rather the final course grade is based solely on the total score earned by the end of the course.
-Although the exact matching of total scores with final letter grades is not pre-determined, earning 90%, 80%, 70% or 60% of the total available points will ensure at least an A{-} , B{-} , C{-} or D, respectively.
+Although the exact matching of total scores with final letter grades is not pre-determined, a total of 90%, 80%, 70% or 60% will ensure at least an A-, B-, C- or D, respectively.

-NOTE that half of the course points are based on effort - the intention of this grading scheme is that if you show up regularly for all lectures, problem sessions and labs and if you make a solid effort on all of the work, you will likely get at least a C- in the course, even if you do badly on the exams.
+NOTE that nearly half of the course points are based on effort - the intention of this grading scheme is that if you show up regularly for all lectures, problem sessions and labs and if you make a solid effort on all of the work, you will likely get at least a C- in the course, even if you do poorly on the exams.